Among the smallest irises, with an early flowering.

 Water my netted iris

-It may be necessary, at the resumption of vegetation and during flowering, to sprinkle copiously the spring bulbs-in a well-drained soil.
+It may be necessary, when growth begins and during flowering, to sprinkle copiously the spring bulbs-in a well-drained soil.
 For potted bulbs and indoors, water weekly during the growing season.
 Do not water in the summer during the dormancy period.